C*-stability of discrete groups: Preliminaries

 Assume further that the generating set $S$ of $G$ is symmetric, i.e. if $g \in S$ then $g^{-1} \in S$.
 Let $A$ be a $C^*$-algebra, and let $\epsilon > 0$.
 A function $f \colon S \to \mathcal{U}(A)$ is an \emph{$\epsilon$-almost homomorphism} if

 for all $j = 1, 2, \ldots, l$. \end{definition}

 The proofs of the following propositions are straight forward once one realizes two things.
-One, that the relations that define $C^*(G)$ are that each group element is a unitary as well as the relations used to define the group.
-Two, that the group relations are uniformly continuous on uniformly bounded elements of a $C^*$-algebra.
-So if we are given an almost representation of the group $C^*$-algebra, we can move the generators a little to make sure they are unitaries, while making sure they still almost satisfy the group relations.
+One, that a discrete group embeds into the unitary group of its C*-algebra $C^*(G)$.
+Moreover if a group $G$ has a presentation then $C^*(G)$ has the presentation Two, there is a folklore fact that an element of a C*-algebra which is almost unitary (that is almost satisfies the relation $u^*u=1=uu^*$) must be close to some unitary element.
+So if we are given an almost representation of the group $C^*$-algebra, we can move the images of generators a little to make sure they are unitaries, while making sure they still almost satisfy the group relations.

 \begin{proposition} Let $G$ be a finitely presented discrete group.
 Them G is weakly $C^*$-stable if and only if the following holds: For any $\epsilon> 0$ there is $\delta > 0$ such that for any unital $C^{*}$-algebra $A$ and for any $\delta$-almost homomorphism $f \colon S \to \mathcal{U}(A)$ there is a homomorphism $\pi \colon G \to \mathcal{U}(A)$ such that